KumarRobotics/jps3d/README.md

 in which we plan from start to goal using both ```A*``` and ```JPS```.
 The results are plotted in [corridor.png](https://github.com/sikang/jps3d/blob/master/data/corridor.png).
 Green path is from ```A*```, red path is from ```JPS```.
 Even though they are using two different routes and `JPS` is much faster, the distance/cost of two paths is the same.
-In other words, `JPS` guarantees the optimality but saves significant amount of computation time.
+In other words, `JPS` guarantees the optimality but saves a significant amount of computation time.

 ![Visualization](./data/corridor.png)
 ```bash